joaotavora/rassumfrassum/README.md

 **From servers to client:**

-- Most notifications go directly through
+- Many notifications go directly through

 - Some notifications like `textDocument/publishDiagnostics` wait for all servers to send theirs, then the results are merged before forwarding to the client

 - All server requests go to the client.
-ID tweaking as necessary because server's don't know about each other and they could clash.
+ID tweaking is necessary because server's don't know about each other and they could clash.

 ## Architecture